Marbury v. Madison: Background

 In the fiercely contested U.S. presidential election of 1800, the three main candidates were Thomas Jefferson, Aaron Burr, and the incumbent president, John Adams.
-Adams espoused the pro-business and pro-national-government politics of the Federalist Party and its leader Alexander Hamilton.
-Jefferson and Burr were leaders of the opposing Democratic-Republican Party, which favored agriculture and decentralization.
-American public opinion had gradually turned against the Federalists in the months leading up to the election, mainly due to the Federalists' use of the controversial Alien and Sedition Acts, as well as growing tensions with Great Britain, with whom the Federalists favored close ties.
+Adams espoused the pro-business and pro-national-government politics of the Federalist Party and its leader, Alexander Hamilton.
+Jefferson and Burr were leaders of the opposition Democratic-Republican Party, which favored rural agriculture and decentralization.
+American public opinion had gradually turned against the Federalists in the months leading up to the election.
+The shift was mainly due to the Federalists' use of the controversial Alien and Sedition Acts, but also due to growing tensions with Great Britain, with whom the Federalists favored close ties.
 Jefferson easily won the election's popular vote but only narrowly defeated Adams in the Electoral College.

-As the results of the election became clear, Adams and the Federalists became determined to exercise their remaining influence before Jefferson took office, and they did everything they could to fill federal offices with "anti-Jeffersonians" who were loyal to the Federalists.
+After the results of the election became clear, Adams and the Federalists became determined to exercise their remaining influence before Jefferson took office, and they did everything they could to fill federal offices with "anti-Jeffersonians" who were loyal to the Federalists.
 On March 2, 1801, just two days before his presidential term ended, Adams nominated nearly 60 Federalist supporters to new circuit judge and justice of the peace positions the Federalist-controlled Congress had recently created.
 These last-minute nominees—whom Jefferson's supporters derisively called the "Midnight Judges"—included William Marbury, a prosperous businessman from Maryland.
 An ardent Federalist, Marbury was active in Maryland politics and had been a vigorous supporter of the Adams presidency.

 The following day, March 3, the Senate approved Adams's nominations en masse.
-The appointees' commissions were immediately written out, then signed by Adams and sealed by Secretary of State John Marshall, who had been named the new Chief Justice of the Supreme Court in January but agreed to continue serving as Secretary of State for the remaining weeks of Adams's presidency.
+The appointees' commissions were immediately written out on parchment, then signed by Adams and sealed by Secretary of State John Marshall, who had been named the new Chief Justice of the Supreme Court in January but agreed to continue serving as Secretary of State for the remaining weeks of Adams's presidency.
 Marshall then dispatched his younger brother James Markham Marshall to deliver the commissions to the appointees.
 With only one day left before Jefferson's inauguration, James Marshall was able to deliver most of the commissions, but a few—including Marbury's—were not delivered.

 The day after, March 4, 1801, Jefferson was sworn in and became the third President of the United States.
 Jefferson instructed his new Secretary of State, James Madison, to withhold the undelivered commissions.
 In Jefferson's opinion, the commissions were void because they had not been delivered before Adams left office.
-Without the commissions, the appointees were unable to assume the offices and duties to which they had been appointed.

-Over the next several months, Madison continually refused to deliver Marbury's commission to him.
-Finally, in December 1801, Marbury filed a lawsuit against Madison in the U.S. Supreme Court, asking the Court to force Madison to deliver his commission.
+Without their commissions, the appointees were unable to assume their new offices and duties.
+Over the next several months, Madison steadfastly refused to deliver Marbury's commission to him.
+Finally, in December 1801, Marbury filed a lawsuit against Madison at the Supreme Court, asking the court to force Madison to deliver his commission.
 This lawsuit resulted in the case of Marbury v.
 Madison.